Alfonso Arana

-Alfonso Meléndez Arana (1927–2005) was a Puerto Rican painter.
+Alfonso Meléndez Arana (March 31, 1927–November 18, 2005) was a painter of Mexican and Puerto Rican ancestry who was born in New York City.
+As a young man, Arana studied art in Mexico at the Atelier de Jose Bardasano, at the Manhattan School of Arts in New York, the Académie Julian and L'Ecole des Beaux-Arts of Paris, and did post graduate work at the American University in Washington, D.C.

+Early life

-Arana was a Puerto Rican artist born in New York City.
+Arana was born in New York City on March 31, 1927 to a Mexican father and a Puerto Rican mother.
 When he was young, the family moved to San Sebastián, Puerto Rico where the young painter spent his youth.
 At age six, Arana made his first picture and presented it to his mother.
 His father, a businessman, did not want his son to become an artist.
 This caused a major rift between father and son.

-As a young man, Arana studied art in Mexico at the Atelier de Jose Bardasano, at the Manhattan School of Arts in New York, the Académie Julian and L'Ecole des Beaux-Arts of Paris, and did post graduate work at the American University in Washington, D.C.
+Arana studied art in Mexico at the Atelier de Jose Bardasano, at the Manhattan School of Arts in New York, the Académie Julian and L'Ecole des Beaux-Arts of Paris, and did post graduate work at the American University in Washington, D.C.